A short introduction to Hellenic tradition

-The most important Hellenic collective is the Supreme Council of ethnic Hellenes (YSEE).
+The most important Hellenic organization is the Supreme Council of ethnic Hellenes (YSEE).
 The general effort for Hellenic re-Indigenization, known as Epanellinisi (re-Hellenization), is a nativistic movement.
 A nativistic movement is defined as any “conscious, organized attempt on the part of a society’s members to revive or perpetuate selected aspects of its culture” (Ralph Linton: Nativistic Movements, in: American Anthropologist.
 Vol. 45, Nr.
 2, 1943, p.
 230).
 The general effort for Hellenic re-Indigenization is called People’s economic situation, philosophical affiliations, political standpoints or sexual orientations do not concern Hellēnismôs.
 Ideologies, political parties and artificial modern opposites (such as nationalism ≠ internationalism, capitalism ≠ leninism, state ≠ market, left ≠ right, folkism ≠ universalism etc.), most of which are Western in origin anyway, are irrelevant to Hellēnismôs, for these things have no place in ethnic cultures and religions.
 “By Ethnic Religion, we mean religion, spirituality, and cosmology that is firmly grounded in a particular people’s traditions.
 In our view, this does not include modern occult or ariosophic theories/ideologies, nor syncretic neo-religions” (ECER: About ECER).
 It should be clear by now that Hellenismos is not only religion, since it addresses the whole human being, it is culture, tradition, religion, worldview, philosophy, language, identity, virtue system and a way of life, and at the same an authentic alternative to the Occident, Orient and Romiosyni.

 2. THE GODS (ΘΕΟΙ)